Features

 This requires unidirectional people and material flows.
 This begins with a CNC space, an area that meets a company-defined criteria for entry into classified areas or where materials and personnel may traverse under controlled conditions outside of the classified environments.
 It then transitions through Grade D and Grade C spaces to enter the Grade B manufacturing modules (see Figure 3).
 People and materials move through a series of sink (negative air pressure) and/or bubble (positive air pressure) airlock transition spaces, where adjacent rooms of different grades have a pressure differential designed to better contain contaminants and viral vectors.

 The Grade B modules will be used to manufacture biosafety level 2 (BSL-2) products, as the manufacturing processes use human cells and lentiviral vectors.
-Although there are no prescriptive regulations on directional airflow for BSL-2 processes, the Centers for Disease Control and Prevention (CDC) and National Institutes of Health (NIH) publication on biosafety in microbiological and biomedical laboratories recommends inward airflow and no air recirculation to spaces outside of the BSL-2 boundary when considering BSL-2 containment .
+Although there are no prescriptive regulations on directional airflow for BSL-2 processes, the Centers for Disease Control and Prevention (CDC) and National Institutes of Health (NIH) publication on biosafety in microbiological and biomedical laboratories recommends inward airflow and no air recirculation to spaces outside of the BSL-2 boundary when considering BSL-2 containment11.

 We considered this recommendation in the context of the updated multiproduct and multiclient facility and implemented a containment design featuring a bubble entry airlock and a sink exit airlock to prevent contaminants from entering or escaping, respectively.